Estelindis/storycraft/README.md

 ![Initial mock-up of the desktop site.](/assets/image-readme/wireframe-desk.jpg)

 ## Narrative
 - As well as the usual wireframing, the particulars of a narrative game called for "wireframing" the story.
 This was done in several stages, with the first narrative wireframe including barebones versions of three stories and the beginning of a proposed fourth story.
-However, due to time limitations, only one story was ultimately written in full and implemented in the live site.
+However, due to time limitations, only one story was ultimately written in full and implemented in the live site (this is represented in yellow in the narrative wireframe image).
 Narrative wireframing took place in Flamewind Conversation Editor 2.0, a standalone version of the conversation editor from Bioware's Aurora Toolset.

 ![Initial mock-up of the desktop site.](/assets/image-readme/wireframe-story.jpg)